 A mini split ac unit also allows for zoned control, meaning you can adjust the AC in different rooms independently to avoid “cold spots” in certain small spaces like a reading nook.

 Because they’re so compact, ductless air conditioning systems are great options for smaller homes, apartments and condominiums where space is at a premium.
 With a ductless AC unit, you’ll save plenty down the road because of their reduced energy usage, plus mini split installation doesn’t require the time and effort of running ductwork through an attic or crawl spaces.
+It’s even possible to install completely hidden ductless mini split systems.
 We’ll be happy to help you consider all of your cooling options to find the right solution for your home.

 Updates to the Regional HVAC Equipment Efficiency and Testing Standards

 Effective January 1, 2023, the U.S. Department of Energy (DOE) will update its efficiency and testing standards for residential and commercial HVAC equipment.
 All regulatory changes will differ by product type and region.
 Since the updated standards will result in price increases across all HVAC contractors, now is the time to buy the equipment you need for your home or business.